 The employment relationship that exists between you and Securitas Critical Infrastructure Services, Inc. (the Company or SCIS) is employment-at-will.
 You are free to end your employment with SCIS at any time, for any reason, with or without prior notice.
 Likewise, SCIS may, at any time end your employment, with or without cause or prior notice.
 These policies, procedures and guidelines, and any other written or verbal communication by a supervisor or manager do not constitute a contract or promise of employment of any kind by the Company.
 No person in the Company can alter the employment-at-will relationship except the CEO of the Company, who can do so solely in a written agreement with the Employee.
-SCIS reserves the right to terminate employment, or to alter the terms of your employment, including changing your wages, assignments or shifts, as business necessitates, and may alter any other terms or conditions of employment.
+SCIS reserves the right to terminate employment, or to alter the terms of your employment, including changing your wages, assignments or shifts, as business necessitates, and may alter any other terms or conditions of employment, with or without cause, with or without notice, with the exception of its policy of at-will employment.
 To have the necessary flexibility in the administration of policies, practices and procedures, we reserve the right to delete, add to or otherwise modify policies, practices or procedures.

 SCIS HAS RECOGNIZED SPECIFIC UNION ORGANIZATIONS AS THE SOLE AND EXCLUSIVE BARGAINING REPRESENTATIVE FOR CERTAIN GROUPS OF EMPLOYEES.
 COLLECTIVE BARGAINING AGREEMENTS (CBA) OR CUSTOMER SERVICE AGREEMENTS EXIST WHICH MAY, IN SOME RESPECTS, CONFLICT WITH THIS HANDBOOK.
 THE CBA OR CUSTOMER SERVICE AGREEMENT SHALL BE THE CONTROLLING DOCUMENT WHEN CONFLICTING LANGUAGE OR PROCEDURES ARE IDENTIFIED.
-IN THE EVENT THAT ANY OF THE PROVISIONS OF THIS HANDBOOK ARE, OR BECOME, INVALID OR UNENFORCEABLE, BY REASON OF THE COLLECTIVE BARGAINING AGREEMENTS, FEDERAL OR STATE LAW, REGULATION OR COURT DECISION, THE REMAINING UNAFFECTED PROVISIONS SHALL

-REMAIN IN FULL FORCE AND EFFECT.
+IN THE EVENT THAT ANY OF THE PROVISIONS OF THIS HANDBOOK ARE, OR BECOME, INVALID OR UNENFORCEABLE, BY REASON OF THE COLLECTIVE BARGAINING AGREEMENTS, FEDERAL OR STATE LAW, REGULATION OR COURT DECISION, THE REMAINING UNAFFECTED PROVISIONS SHALL REMAIN IN FULL FORCE AND EFFECT.